 Looking to see the ‘real side’ of Taipei and have a local experience beyond the touristy sights?
-There’s plenty of things to do in Taipei if you know where to look, and if you love to travel solo in Taiwan, these are fun and interesting ways to get to know the local culture a little better while exploring their beautiful country.
+There are plenty of interesting things to do in Taipei beyond your typical food and attractions – if you know where to look.
+If you love to travel solo in Taiwan like me, these are fun and interesting ways to get to immerse yourself in local Taiwanese culture while exploring this beautiful country.
 Here are my favourite local experiences in Taipei.

-This post is part of a collaboration with Scoot who flew me up to Taipei and dig deep to find unusual experiences beyond your typical tourist attractions.
-Scoot is having a sale on flights to East Asia from now till 10 March 2019, including to Taipei and Kaohsiung from $99 (one-way, including taxes), for travel from now until 31 May and from 1 July to 14 November 2019!
+This post is part of a collaboration with Scoot who flew me up to Taipei to dig deep and uncover unusual experiences beyond your typical tourist attractions.

-After you’re done seeing typical tourist sights like Taipei 101 and Ximending (Check out this article on must-see sights in Taipei), what other types of activities will give you an insight to the local way of life in Taipei?
+After you’re done seeing typical tourist sights like Taipei 101 and Ximending (Check out this article on must-see sights in Taipei), what other experiences will give you an insight to the local way of life in Taipei?
 These were some favourite activities where I got to learn about daily Taiwanese culture from the local guides.

 Originally I signed up for the Dawn Tour which would have taken me towards Pingxi (near Shifen and Sandiaoling Waterfalls) and Jinguashi, but it was really rainy those mornings so my tour got cancelled, but after some discussion with them, I ended up doing the night tour with AJ around Taipei City instead.